Skip to main content

 Modifying these values will cause the Sumo Logic apps to function incorrectly.

-• telegraf.influxdata.com/class: sumologic-prometheus: Instructs the Telegraf operator what output to use.
+• telegraf.influxdata.com/class: sumologic-prometheus: Instructs the Telegraf operator on what output to use.

 • prometheus.io/scrape: "true": Ensures our Prometheus will scrape the metrics.